2026 Cannabis Industry Statistics

 Statista Market Projections 2025

-Competitive pricing trends among cannabis brands and retailers have led to significant price declines beginning in 2021.
+Competitive pricing trends among cannabis brands and retailers have led to significant price declines since 2021.

-Compressing prices impact cannabis brands and retailers, squeezing profit margins and forcing dispensaries to fight to combat the effects of marijuana price compression.
+Compressing prices impacts cannabis brands and retailers, squeezing profit margins and forcing dispensaries to fight to combat the effects of marijuana price compression.

 According to the MJBizFactbook, for every $10 consumers and patients spend at dispensaries, an additional $18 will be injected into the economy.